 We often go to weddings where we never get a chance to sit down, so we’re on our feet for a good 10-12 hours.
 Yes, we feel it the next morning!

-One of the consequences of working for yourself is that you’re the only one who can do all of the things.
 As a result, you may find yourself working long hours just to finish editing a wedding, responding to emails, or making sure your next social media post is perfect.
-This is especially true in the early years where hustling is a big part of the job.
+This is especially true in the early years where hustling is often a big part of the job.

 One of the most challenging parts of being a wedding photographer is getting consistent bookings.
-In the times when you’re struggling, it can really be difficult to cope.

 Fortunately, there are a ton of solutions to the problem of not getting enough work.
 You can refine your marketing efforts, get more experience in the industry, and so much more.

-If this is a struggle you have, you should absolutely check out our Wedding Photography Course.
+If this is a struggle you have, you should absolutely check out The Photography Business Academy – where we teach you how to establish a business that consistently generates new leads and bookings.

 Here in Pennsylvania, weddings run consistently between April to November…then dry up during the winter months.
 That’s not to say there isn’t any work to go around, but it’s greatly diminished as people tend to want to avoid the cold winter months as much as possible.